-Nonetheless, Zoomdata can provide visual analytics for data stored in NoSQL stores.
-And, Zoomdata is smart enough to push down whatever query processing can be done to the NoSQL source such as aggregations in MongoDB.
+Zoomdata can provide visual analytics for business users with data stored in NoSQL databases.
+And, Zoomdata is smart enough to push down whatever query processing can be done to the NoSQL source, such as aggregations in MongoDB.
 In fact, MongoDB provides three ways to perform aggregation: the aggregation pipeline, the map-reduce function, and single-purpose aggregation methods.

 If the source doesn’t natively support analytic queries, Zoomdata leverages Apache Spark to supplement the capabilities of the NoSQL source.
 Zoomdata also supports NoSQL characteristics that are different from relational sources, such as nested structures.
 So if you’ve got valuable data in NoSQL stores, you can tap into that value with visual analytics from Zoomdata.

 Zoomdata provides visual analytics for data in NoSQL stores including MongoDB, Apache Phoenix, and Apache HBase.